Violet Evergarden: ISTJ

 I hope the best for you in your journey.

-I don’t have depression, but as someone with PTSD, I can speak to your experience of struggling to figure out what you need to do to heal.
+I have depression that’s heavily influenced by PTSD, I can speak to your experience of struggling to figure out what you need to do to heal.

 Here is what I have learned the hard way: Continue reading